 More information can be found on the Biomolecular Interactions and Crystallography core facility webpage.

-The range of applicable molecular mass for diffraction methods: from 10up to 106, where the lower value covers molecules significant for nanotechnology, materials science or pharmacology and the upper limit covers bio-macromolecules such as nucleic acids, proteins and their complexes.
+login to contact The range of applicable molecular mass for diffraction methods: from 102 up to 106, where the lower value covers molecules significant for nanotechnology, materials science or pharmacology and the upper limit covers bio-macromolecules such as nucleic acids, proteins and their complexes.

 Range of applicable particle sizes for SAXS: from 2 to 100 nm.